fartem/parse-android-test-app/README.md

 * managing the simple entity (Note);
 * sync data with the server;
 * restore data from the server;
-* sign up from the application with email address or Facebook account;
+* sign up from the application with email address, Google or Facebook account;
-* sign in to the server with email or Facebook.
+* sign in to the server with email address, Google or Facebook account.

 __Not handling exceptions__